qintonguav/e2e-parking-carla/README.md

 w/a/s/d:    throttle/left_steer/right_steer/hand_brake
 space:      brake
 q:          reverse gear
-BackSpace:  reset current task
+BackSpace:  reset the current task
 TAB:        switch camera view
 ```

-Conditions for a successful parking:
+Conditions for successful parking:
 ```
 position: vehicle center to slot center < 0.5 meter
 orientation: rotation error < 0.5 degree
-duration: satisfy above two conditions for 60 frames
+duration: satisfy the above two conditions for 60 frames
 ```
-Target parking slot is marked with a red 'T'.
+The target parking slot is marked with a red 'T'.

-Automatically switch to next task when current one is completed.
+Automatically switch to the next task when the current one is completed.

 Any collisions will reset the task.